gab246/Meet-App/README.md

 tbc

 # Use of Serverless Functions
 Meet Me Out uses serverless functions and as such, only authorized users will have access to view the events from the Google Calendar API.

-This access is granted through a token.
-The authorization server, AWS Lambda, is the platform where the serverless functions responsible for providing authorization tokens to users are hosted.
+A key and secret are obtained from OAuth consumer and are used to identify the Meet Me Out app.
+The key and secret are then entered into the authorization server, AWS Lambda, and cross-checked.
+If they match, a token is send back from the authorization server and it is used to identify the user.
+Each time a request is made via the app, the token is sent along aswell.
+When the API sees the token, it knows the user is who they say they are.
+The request is then fulfilled and is send back to the user.

 # Link